North Korea wants to restart nuclear talks if Trump wins, says ex-diplomat

 While bolstering relations with Russia, Pyongyang was keen to reopen nuclear negotiations if Trump – who engaged in both fiery brinkmanship and unprecedented diplomacy with North Korea during his previous term – won re-election in November, Ri said.

-Pyongyang’s diplomats were mapping out a strategy for that scenario, intending to lift sanctions on its weapons programs, removing its designation as a state sponsor of terrorism and eliciting economic aid, said Ri.
+Pyongyang’s diplomats were mapping out a strategy for that scenario, with the goal of lifting of sanctions on its weapons programmes, removing its designation as a state sponsor of terrorism and eliciting economic aid, said Ri.

 His comments signal a potential about-face from the North’s current stance after recent statements ditching the possibility of dialogue with the U.S. and warning of armed confrontation.